cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/slurm-queues.md

 {.table .table-striped .w-auto}

-Once you've chosen the partition and QoS you need, in your job script, provide the partition in the `--partition` directive and the QoS in the `--qos` directive and specify the memory required in the `--mem=` directive.
+Once you've chosen the partition and QoS you need, in your job script, provide the partition in the `--partition` directive and the QoS in the `--qos` directive and specify the memory required in the `--mem` directive.

 ## How to choose a QoS